oicr-gsi/vidarr/plugin-guide.md

 type-checked by Vidarr, so it should be safe to convert to the expected type using Jackson.

+Sometimes, consumable resources are doing scoring that would be helpful to know for debugging purposes.
+In that case, the resource can return a custom `ConsumableResourceResponse` that uses the `Visitor.set` method to export numeric statistics that will be available in the `"tracing"` property.
+Víðarr will prefix these variables with the consumable resource's name.

 # Input Provisioners
 Input provisioners implement `ca.on.oicr.gsi.vidarr.InputProvisionerProvider` and `ca.on.oicr.gsi.vidarr.InputProvisioner`.
 These plugins are responsible for